plotly/dash-bio/CONTRIBUTING.md

 *Deployment is done from the `master` branch only.*

 #### Step 1: Initialize the app on the playground server
-Log in to your account on [dash-playground.plotly.host](dash-playground.plotly.host) and create a new application.
+Log into your account on [dash-playground.plotly.host](dash-playground.plotly.host) and create a new application.
 The name of the application should consist of the component name in lowercase, with words separated by dashes (`-`).
 The